linuxgurugamer/ModularSegmentedSRBs/README.md

 Current Issues
 ==============

-Check drag cubes for all chutes
+Check drag cubes for all chutes - still needs to be done

-Check costs of 1.875 and 2.5m parts, both entry and purchase Manufacturer not showing up
+Manufacturer not showing up
 Not all tech parts in tree